-Most people do not believe that I can be a student and run a non-profit at the same time.
+Most people didn’t believe that I could be a student and run a non-profit at the same time.
 The key is good time management.
-I have been doing this work since high school, and though I am a graduate student now, my dedication to ScholarCHIPS and to youth with incarcerated parents keeps growing with each student I can help support.
+I have been doing this work since high school, and though I have now earned a graduate degree, my dedication to ScholarCHIPS and to youth with incarcerated parents keeps growing with each student I can help support.

 Many individuals are dedicated to mentoring youth and providing them with the tools they need to be successful: Wintley Phipps and the U.S. Dream Academy; Nicole Lynn Lewis and Generation Hope; Rev. Dr. W. Wilson Goode, Sr. and Amachi; Dr. Harold Trulear and his work with helping churches develop ministries for congregants with incarcerated family members; David Shapiro and MENTOR; Herb Tillery and the College Success Foundation; and Jessica Johnson and The Scholarship Academy.

 Raynna Nkwanyou is one of our scholars who exemplifies everything that ScholarCHIPS represents.
 When Raynna was in high school, her home was raided and her mother was taken away.
 Raynna was forced to live with an older sister, yet she did not lose her focus.
-She is now a graduating senior at Old Dominion University, planning to pursue a dual master’s degree in law and public health.
+She has now graduated from Old Dominion University and earned a law degree with a concentration in health from the University of Maryland.
 Raynna has defied the odds, achieving academic excellence while giving back to her community and paying it forward!